 Use Bar Codes in Point-of-Sale (POS) Systems

-DevExpress Reporting is built on top of the .NET Framework that does not provide an out-of-the-box support for any matrix and thermal printers.
+DevExpress Reporting is built on top of the .NET Framework, which does not provide out-of-the-box support for any matrix and thermal printers.

 To access the internal printer fonts or achieve the fastest printing speed possible, use the native approach suggested by the printer manufacturer.
-Typically, a manufacturer would provide a special series of control commands that should be directly sent to a printer's port.
-In some cases, you might also be provided with some kind of a proprietary graphical Report Designer.
+Typically, a manufacturer would provide a special series of control commands that should be directly sent to a printer’s port.
+In some cases, the printer may also come with a proprietary graphical Report Designer.

 Bar Code Validation

-This document section provides solutions to the most common issues that you may encounter when creating bar codes.
+This section includes solutions to the most common issues that you may encounter during bar code creation.

-The bar code is correctly displayed on the preview but it is not scanned
+The barcode is correctly displayed on the preview page but it is not scanned

 Avoid scanning bar codes from the monitor screen (e.g., using an application installed on your smartphone), because the screen DPI may not be sufficient to effectively recognize each particular bar.

-The bar code is correctly displayed on the preview but it is scanned incorrectly
+The barcode is correctly displayed on the preview page but it is scanned incorrectly

 The cause for this problem may be an encoding issue specific to the “binary” input mode.